yetulaxman/ContainersHPC2024/_hands-on/creating_images_from_def_files.md

 In this tutorial we create a Apptainer container from a definition file.

 There are many ways to build Apptainer containers.
-While writing and using definition files many not be the most intuitive one, it has many benefits: Definition files are easily upgradeabla and reusable.
-They are the prefereable way to to distribute containers (as opposed to "black box" image files) and are necessary when uploadin your images to most repositories.
+While writing and using definition files may not be the most intuitive one, it has many benefits: Definition files are easily upgradeabla and reusable.
+They are the prefereable way to to distribute containers (as opposed to "black box" image files) and are necessary when uploading your images to most repositories.

 On some systems Apptainer provides ways to build container images locally without root privileges with the [fakeroot function](https://apptainer.org/docs/user/latest/fakeroot.html).
 There will